musheeza01/musheezacert/content/docs/installation/compatibility.md

 Press the reset button on the CPX.

-Once the Circuit Playground Express (CPX) is connected, without MiniGrabbers attached, all LEDs will display blue.
+Once the Circuit Playground Express (CPX) is connected, shine a bright light on the light sensor near .

+Then connect the battery pack and switch the power to on.

+When the CPX is running the program, all LEDs will display green.

 To **troubleshoot** the CPX device and program: